 If you already have a study right in the Doctoral Programme in Population Health: You can just upload an empty PDF-file instead of a statement of your supervisors and the coordinating academic.
 The application form asks for a mandatory attachment of an “Approval of the supervisors and the coordinating academic” (attachment 4).
 In DocPop this attachment is not mandatory, but you have to attach something at this point.

 Letter of Commitment (only for applicants pursuing for specialist degree in medicine or dentistry):

 Letter_of_Commitment (pdf) (English)

 Please note that an applicant may apply for a UH-funded doctoral candidate position from a maximum of two doctoral programmes within DSHealth (decision by DSHealth board 23.3.2015).
 If an applicant has submitted more than two applications, the two latest will be considered and reviewed.

 If you have applied for a salaried positions for two doctoral programmes in Doctoral School in Health Sciences:

 The maximum of one doctoral candidate per supervisor per application year can be appointed to the UH-funded doctoral candidate position.

-The decision on the appointments will be expected by the end of November 2021.
+The decisions are announced in early December 2022.
 All applicants will be informed of the selection by e-mail.